Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Business defaults and late or missed payments are some of the main contributing factors to a low score.
 Here are three tips to avoid damaging your score:

 - Don’t open many lines of credit.
-It can be tempting when chasing rewards and offers, but it isn’t worth it if you want to maintain a high business credit score.
-That being said, if you do have older lines of credit that you use minimally, you should keep them open if you’ve had a good repayment history.
+It can be tempting to chase rewards and offers, but it can harm your business’s credit standing.
+That said, if you have older lines of credit that you use minimally, keep them open if you’ve had a good repayment history.